Agrosis/jcg/README.md

 }
 ```

-This is a lot of boilerplate, but even more importantly, adding additional fields is time consuming.
+This is a lot of boilerplate, and adding additional fields is time consuming.
 As your codebase grows with more and more models, writing implementations for these traits becomes fairly repetitive and time consuming.
-All those error objects are useful, but are fairly irritating to write by hand for every field.
+The error values are definitely useful, but it takes a bit of work to create all of them.

-Instead of falling back to reflection on-the-fly to serialize/deserialize to and from JSON (thereby giving up type safety), we realized that the schema for a `JsReader` or `JsWriter` can more or less be inferred from the declaration of a model.
-Therefore, given the Scala AST of a model, we can automatically generate a basic `JsWriter` or `JsReader`.
+Instead of falling back to reflection on-the-fly to serialize/deserialize to and from JSON (thereby giving up type safety and all those error values), we realized that the schema for a `JsReader` or `JsWriter` can more or less be inferred from the declaration of a model.
+Therefore, given the Scala AST of a model, we can automatically generate a `JsWriter` or `JsReader`.

-`jcg` scans your Scala codebase for models and generates code and dumps it to a directory of your choice.
+`jcg` scans your Scala codebase for models and generates code and dumps it to a package of your choice.

 Install